Mental Health First Aid

 Youth Mental Health First Aid Training

-The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
+The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches the 5-step ALGEE action plan for how to help young people in both crisis and non-crisis situations.
 Topics include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including ADHD), and eating disorders.

 LOUISVILLE, Miss. -- Jim McAdory wears many hats.
 On any given day, the Mississippi State University Extension Service agent fields calls from local cattle farmers, teaches kids about the importance of daily nutrition, and tests soil to diagnose front yard and garden harvest problems -- all before lunch.